google/codeworld/web/help/GuideUnit1.md

 CodeWorld, explore the topics below.

 !!! collapsible: Literal expressions
-    For some types, like numbers and text, you can write values directly as a simple kind of expression.
+    For some types, like numbers, text, and colors, you can write values directly as a simple kind of expression.
 These are called **literal** expressions.

     Literal expressions for numbers can be whole numbers, like `5` or `-1`, or they can be decimals, like `1.5` or `3.14`.